mdqinc/SDL_GameControllerDB/README.md

 ### [SDL2 Gamepad Tool](http://www.generalarcade.com/gamepadtool/)
 Third party cross-platform tool with GUI (Windows, macOS and Linux).
 Likely the easiest tool to use.

-*Note: While convenient, this tool has fallen out of date as SDL has amended and added additional features for gamepad support: [#478](https://github.com/gabomdq/SDL_GameControllerDB/issues/476).
+### Note: While convenient, this tool has fallen out of date as SDL has amended and added additional features for gamepad support: [#478](https://github.com/gabomdq/SDL_GameControllerDB/issues/476).
 As such, maps authored with this tool require greater scrutiny to ensure they will not break support for explicit mappings the SDL project provides. **Maintainers of this repo are seeking an alternative (for example the tool immediately below) with up to date binaries provided to ease contribiution to and maitenance of this repo.
-If you use this databse in production, please consider helping out!***
+If you use this database in production, please consider helping out!***

 ### [SDL2 Gamepad Mapper](https://gitlab.com/ryochan7/sdl2-gamepad-mapper)